 - Crocodile shagreen - this describes a faint network of stromal opacities resembling crocodile skin.
 It is innocuous.

-- Nature - a progressive conical distortion of the cornea, starting in puberty, characterises this condition which is bilateral.
-It is the most common primary corneal ectasia.
-The aetiology is not clear but repeated trauma (eg eye rubbing) and perhaps connective tissue disorders may contribute.
+This is the most common primary corneal ectasia, a bilateral, progressive conical distortion of the cornea, starting in puberty.
+The aetiology is not clear but repeated trauma (eg, eye rubbing) and connective tissue disorders may contribute.

-- Presentation - it can occur in the second to third decade of life with progressive visual impairment requiring frequent spectacle changes and occasional sudden transient corneal oedema (acute hydrops) as the weakened Descemet's membrane of the cornea cracks.
-The chronic changes are nearly always bilateral.
+- Presentation - it can occur in the second to third decade of life, with progressive visual impairment and occasional sudden transient corneal oedema as the weakened Descemet's membrane of the cornea cracks.
+The changes are nearly always bilateral.

 - Management - it is treated with spectacles initially, then contact lenses.
-Ultimately, these patients benefit from keratoplasty (corneal transplant).
-Acute hydrops is managed with topical hypertonic sodium chloride and topical homatropine; it may take weeks to months to resolve.
+Ultimately, patients benefit from keratoplasty.
+Acute oedema is managed with topical hypertonic sodium chloride and topical atropine; it may take weeks to months to resolve.

 Pellucid marginal degeneration

-This condition is similar to keratoconus but occurs later in life (second to fourth decade) and slit-lamp findings differ slightly.
+This condition is similar to keratoconus but occurs later in life (second to fourth decade).
 Treatment is the same.

-- Nature - damage to the cornea as a result of improper tear cover/wetting of its surface.
-The tear film may be reduced or it may be normal but the blink rate is reduced (facial nerve palsy, severe proptosis, eyelid scarring).
+This is caused by damage to the cornea as a result of improper tear cover/wetting of its surface.
+The tear film may be reduced or normal but the blink rate is reduced (facial nerve palsy, severe proptosis, eyelid scarring).

-- Presentation - a progressively painful red eye if left untreated in the presence of reduced tear film.
+- Presentation - a progressively painful red eye.
 Look for loss of shiny reflection from the corneal surface.

-- Management - if recovery of the underlying problem is anticipated, aggressive lubrication will do.
-Otherwise, lid surgery will be considered (tarsorrhaphy- where the lids are partially sutured together).
+- Management - if recovery of the underlying problem is anticipated, aggressive lubrication is sufficient.
+Otherwise, tarsorrhaphy (partial suturing together of the lids) may be effective.

-- Nature - this occurs when there is loss of sensation in the cornea (eg acoustic neuroma, diabetes, herpes simplex virus (HSV) affecting fifth cranial nerve) and a secondary intracellular oedema (the pathogenesis is unknown).
+This occurs when there is loss of sensation in the cornea (eg, acoustic neuroma, diabetes, HSV affecting the fifth cranial nerve) followed by secondary intracellular oedema (the pathogenesis is unknown).